ex0-tekk/Legend-of-SkyrimVR/README.md

 - Download and install the current Wabbajack software linked [**HERE**](https://github.com/wabbajack-tools/wabbajack/releases), **NOTE:** this Wabbajack software **is a hard requirement for LoSVR to install and work properly**.

-- Make a folder on the SSD drive you'll be using and label it LoSVR.
+- Make a folder preferably **ON THE ROOT C DRIVE** and label it LoSVR.

 - **IMPORTANT REMINDER: -DO NOT-** install **ANYthing** into your C:/Program Files or C:/Program Files (x86) folders, due to **admin restrictions**.

-- Now once the intitial software is done downloading, open the Wabbajack software and go to **Browse Modlists**, as sown below.
+- Now once the intitial software is done downloading, open the Wabbajack software and go to **Browse Modlists**, as shown below.

 ![WJ Install 1](https://user-images.githubusercontent.com/78007822/167326147-64a60abe-31b7-4731-bbdf-dda6d056596f.png)